 3. Minimize + Declutter With Massive Intent

 Start by storing away personal memorabilia like family photos and book and music collections.
-Try to keep both childrens’ and pets’ toys out of plain sight as well when showing your house.
+Try to keep both children’ and pet toys out of plain sight as well when showing your home.

 Do this in each room.
 Your end game here is to show each room in your home exactly as it was intended to be used.

-Think of it like, “if HGTV was doing a feature at my house tomorrow, how would I want the intention of each room to come across?”
+Think of it like, “if HGTV was doing a feature at my home tomorrow, how would I want the intention of each room to come across?”
 Granted this may be a little far-fetched, but it’s fun to dream, right?
-So focus not only on the overall theme of your home, but also the micro themes that comprise each room within your home.
+So focus not only on the overall theme of your home but also on the micro themes that comprise each room within your home.

 In the all-important kitchen, stash away free-hanging towels, potholders, and smaller appliances like crockpots, electric can openers, and bullet blenders.
 Don’t stop there.
 Pack away hanging pots, pans, and skillets as well.